eventual-recluse/Livecut-No-GUI/README.md

 *Cuts* are organized in *blocks* which then form a *phrase*. see Image below.
 And each phrase can be ended by a *roll* or *fill*.

 -------
 This is a version of LiveCut with no GUI.
 To use it, you'll need a plugin host which can provide generic controls.
+With some plugin formats, plugin parameters may not be saved by plugin hosts.